rainj-me/flowlog/docs/Design.md

 To understand our services network connectivity, we monitor network “flows” (aggregated connection data) to understand how the network is used.
 Assume there are a set of agents on a large number of instances which monitor outbound connections and report them periodically.
 We need to implement a service which can 1) accept network flow data points via a write API, 2) aggregate those data points to accumulate the bytes transferred per flow and 3) serve the aggregated network flow data via a read API.

 ## Glossary
-- source application (aka. src_app): the appliation that connect to the destination application
+- source application (aka. src_app): the application that connect to the destination application
 - destination application (aka. dest_app): the application that accept the connection from the source application
 - vpc id (aka. vpc_id) : the identifier of virtual private network
 - byte transmit (aka. byte_tx): the number of bytes send from src_app to dest_app